tableau/TabPy/docs/server-install.md

 ## TabPy Installation

+### Prerequisites

+- TabPy only supports Python versions 3.7, 3.8, and 3.9
+- TabPy 2.7.0 added support for data streaming via Apache Arrow Flight (`pyarrow`).
+When using TabPy >= 2.7.0, we recommend using a Python 64-bit installer to avoid incompatibility issues related to `pyarrow`.

+### Installation

 > Note - TabPy only supports Python versions 3.7, 3.8, and 3.9

 To install TabPy on to an environment `pip` needs to be installed and